dnusca/the-events-calendar-shortcode/readme.txt

   * `[ecs-list-events excerpt='true']` //displays excerpt with length 100
   * `[ecs-list-events excerpt='300']` //displays excerpt with length 300
 * thumb - To show or hide thumbnail image.
 Default is false. `[ecs-list-events thumb='true']` //displays post thumbnail in default thumbnail dimension from media settings.
-* You can use 2 other attributes: thumbwidth and thumbheight to customize the thumbnail size `[ecs-list-events thumb='true' thumbwidth='150' thumbheight='150']`
+* You can use thumbwidth and thumbheight to customize the thumbnail size `[ecs-list-events thumb='true' thumbwidth='150' thumbheight='150']` or thumbsize for a registered WordPress size `[ecs-list-events thumb='true' thumbsize='large']`
 * message - Message to show when there are no events.
 Defaults to 'There are no upcoming events at this time.'
 * viewall - Determines whether to show 'View all events' or not.
 Values can be 'true' or 'false'.
 Default to 'true' `[ecs-list-events cat='festival' limit='3' order='DESC' viewall='false']`
 * contentorder - Manage the order of content with commas.
 Default to `title, thumbnail, excerpt, date, venue`. `[ecs-list-events cat='festival' limit='3' order='DESC' viewall='false' contentorder='title, thumbnail, excerpt, date, venue']`